roman-milk/roman-milk.github.io/making-scents.md

  Daphne surprised Ahn later that day at their tutoring session.
 He moved in to kiss her, but she only offered her cheek before making him sit down.
 When asked her what was wrong she replied, "Nothing, but this is important to you, to your future plans.
 So until you get through the lesson we are tutor and tutee.
 After that you can kiss me."

  He didn't think he could love her more until that moment.
 After the session she moved in to kiss him and this time he stopped her.
-Report_Story #2